MV-AGUSTA DRAGSTER 800 RR (2018 - on) Review

 Bars constantly wag in your hands at speed – they never get out of control, but you’re always waiting for the big ‘slap’ to happen, which is unnerving, to say the least.
 Braking power is superb, but old generation Pirelli Diablo II tyres (with a chunky 200-section rear) lack the grip of more modern rubber.

 Pillion peg hangers swivel neatly out of the way under the seat when you don’t need them, but that’s where they’re likely to stay most of the time.
 Just look at that tiny rear seat – it’s a perch for the dedicated, but life up front for the rider is more relaxed.

-The Dragster 800 RR might look tiny, with no real overhang past the wheels, but the canted-forward riding position is surprisingly roomy, even for tall riders.
-You won’t squash your knees, but wrists take a fair bit of weight and wind protection is as limited, as you’d expect on a bike so exposed.
+The Dragster 800 RR might look tiny, with no real overhang past the wheels, but the canted-forward riding position is surprisingly roomy, even for tall riders, so won’t squash your knees, but wrists take a fair bit of weight and wind protection is as limited as you’d expect on a bike so exposed.

-Tweaked to meet Euro4, the quieter, more frugal Dragster’s 798cc three-cylinder motor makes the same power and torque as the 2014 model, thanks to a new countershaft, primary drive, intake cams, valves, gearbox, exhaust and engine cover.
+What we said in 2018: Tweaked to meet Euro 4 in 2018 the quieter, more frugal Dragster’s 798cc three-cylinder motor makes the same power and torque as the 2014 model, thanks to a new countershaft, primary drive, intake cams, valves, gearbox, exhaust and engine cover.

 But when colour displays are the norm on machines with this kind of price tag, its LCD dash and dim warning lights look cheap and dated.

 What we said in 2021: Loud, brash and dressed to impress, think of the Dragster as a two-wheeled Lamborghini in spirit.
 It isn’t a bike for the shrinking violet.
 It’s also very expensive and doesn’t have the best-of-the-best suspension and brakes, but everything works perfectly and build quality, paint finishes and attention to detail are everything you’d expect from an exotic MV Agusta.